Family Sunday Drives: Upper Blue Mountains

 LOCATION ON GOOGLE MAPS: https://goo.gl/maps/3Yiqy

-The beautiful Blue Mountains is a spectacular world heritage region only a mere hour to the Lower Blue Mountains and up to two hours to its farthest end.
+The beautiful Blue Mountains is a spectacular world heritage region that, from Sydney, is only a mere hour to the Lower Blue Mountains and up to two hours to its farthest end.
 We’ve highlighted the Upper Blue Mountains region, from Wentworth Falls to Mount Victoria, to give you our favourite destinations for a great Family Sunday Drive.